 Minimum Wage: Minimum wages range from 313 baht to 336 baht per day.
 Wages vary from province to province.

 Pay Date: It is determined by the contract between the employer and the employee.
-Further, the date for overtime pay, holiday pay, and holiday overtime pay are agreed upon beforehand.
+Further, the date for overtime pay, holiday pay, and holiday overtime pay is agreed upon beforehand.

-Overtime Compensation: On a normal workday, any hour beyond 8 is paid at 150% of the employee’s hourly compensation.
-A shift of up to 8 hours worked on a holiday or day off is compensated at 200% of the base rate, and work beyond 8 hours on a holiday or day off is paid at 300% of the base hourly rate.
+Overtime Compensation: On a typical workday, any hour beyond eight is paid at 150% of the employee’s hourly compensation.
+A shift of up to 8 hours worked during the holiday or day off is compensated a base rate of 200%, and work beyond 8 hours on a holiday or day off is paid at 300% of the base hourly rate.

-Sick Leaves: Employees are entitled to up to 30 days paid sick leave a year.
+Sick Leaves: Employees are entitled to up to 30 days of paid sick leave a year.

 Paternity Leave: State officials or public sector employees can take up to 15 days off at full salary within 30 days of the child’s birth.
-Officials taking extra days off to take care of their new-borns would not be entitled to the salary payment.
-In the private sector, there is no paid paternity leave by statute, although employers are free to offer paid/unpaid time off.
+Officials taking extra days off to take care of their newborns would not be entitled to the salary payment.
+There is no paid paternity leave by statute in the private sector, although employers are free to offer paid/unpaid time off.